Authentication

 Only an integration user is authorised to access the integration API's.

-Please contact support@tradecloud1.com to assign the integration
+Please contact to assign the integration

 role to your integration user.